 - There is no cost for receiving information ordered by an attending physician.

-- Patients wishing to obtain information independently, and not through an attending physician, must contact the relevant medical records department.
-In such cases, there is a fee for receiving the information.
+- Patients wishing to obtain information independently, and not through an attending physician, must contact the relevant medical records department on their own.

-- The maximum cost for obtaining a copy of medical records is in accordance with the medical services price listing posted on the Ministry of Health website (the price listing is available in an English Excel file).
+- Fees for computerized medical records that with information that is older than 5 years ago but not before 2011 are in accordance with the medical services price list on the Ministry of Health website.
+(There is a price listing in an English Excel file.)

 When Must a Patient Sign a Waiver of Medical Confidentiality?

 - The patient must sign a waiver of medical confidentiality in the following cases: